Once upon a time, all commercials and music were broadcast live ... except when talent got "mic fright."

 ATC (Automatic Tape Control)

-Ted Bailey (then CE of WJBC) and staff engineer Jack Jenkins developed the ATC (Automatic Tape Control) machine.
+Ted Bailey (then CE of WJBC) and staff engineer Jack Jenkins developed the ATC (Automatic Tape Control) machine based on a transport from Moulic (SMC).
 A joint patent was granted to Bailey, Jenkins and Nolte (station manager of WJBC) as inventors.
 The cart machine was offered first to Gates, however Parker declined because he had the ST-101 in development.,

 Collins Radio got wind of the machine, so when Gates Radio turned them down, Bailey and Jenkins took their design to Collins Radio and immediately made a deal to market the P-150/190 unit.
 ATC was formed in Bloomington, IL to manufacture the machines.
 Collins seemed to have set fairly high prices and sold fewer units than ATC desired, leading to a parting of the ways, giving Gates a second opportunity at Jenkins' design.